mojomojo1/bootkon/docs/labs/5_dataplex.md

 Dataplex can also be used to build a data mesh architecture with decentralized data ownership among domain data owners.

-### Security - GCS / BQ
+### Security - Cloud Storage/BigQuery

-With Dataplex you can apply data access permissions using IAM groups across multiple buckets and BQ datasets by granting permissions at a lake or zone-level.It will do the heavy lifting of propagating desired policies and updating access policies of the buckets/datasets that are part of that lake or data zone.
+With Dataplex you can apply data access permissions using IAM groups across multiple buckets and BigQuery datasets by granting permissions at a lake or zone-level.
+It will do the heavy lifting of propagating desired policies and updating access policies of the buckets/datasets that are part of that lake or data zone.

 Dataplex will also apply those permissions to any new buckets/datasets that get created under that data zone.
 This takes away the need to manually manage individual bucket permissions and also provides a way to automatically apply permissions to any new data added to your lakes.

 Note that the permissions are applied in “Additive” fashion - Dataplex does not replace the existing permissions when pushing down permissions.
 Dataplex also provides “exclusive” permission push down as an opt-in feature.

-Discovery [semi structured and structured data].
+### Discovery [semi structured and structured data]

 You can configure discovery jobs in Dataplex that can sample data on GCS, infer its schema, and automatically register it with the Dataplex Catalog so you can easily search and discover the data you have in your lakes.